-Another cost driver is the linear footage of wall-space.
-This usually dictates the amount of edge work required by hand.
-In other words wide open spaces are less costly then similar square footage with many dividing walls.
-Time required to complete a job with more wall space can sometimes take twice the time.
+Another cost driver is the linear footage of wall space.
+This usually dictates the amount of edgework required by hand.
+In other words, wide-open spaces are less costly than similar square footage with many dividing walls.
+The time required to complete a job with more wall space can sometimes take twice the time.

-Soft concrete can actually wear down diamond tooling 3-4 times faster then hard concrete.
+Soft concrete can actually wear down diamond tooling 3-4 times faster than hard concrete.
 Using hard bond diamonds helps but this is still an issue.

-Night Shifts have lower production rates then day shifts.
-If job access to project is limited it can affect efficiency of production and costs to mobilize.
+Night Shifts have lower production rates than day shifts.
+If job access to the project is limited it can affect the efficiency of production and costs to mobilize.
 Distance from home base.
-If the project has a zip code far from normal service area, this can make the process less cost effective.
+If the project has a zip code far from the normal service area, this can make the process less cost-effective.

 In some cases where polish-able overlays are required the cost of concrete bag mixes can also drive cost.
 Polish-able overlays can start at $15 per square foot, and go all the way to $25.
 Non-standard products don’t help.